VowpalWabbit/coba/docs/source/getting_started.rst

 Knowing the core concepts helps in finding more information about ``Coba``.
 For example, all the built-in learners provided by coba can be found at :ref:`coba-learners`.
 Help with creating environments can be found at :ref:`coba-environments`.
 The various ways an experiment can be configured is described at :ref:`coba-experiments`.
-And details of analysis functionality can be found at :ref:`coba-experiment-results`.
+And details of analysis functionality can be found at :ref:`coba-results`.

 Conclusion
 ~~~~~~~~~~